 If English is not your first language, you need to meet this profile level:

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-You could go on and work in academia as lecturers or researchers with postgraduate studies, or find opportunities as corporate anthropologists in local and international businesses that value research and analytical skills.
-Anthropologists are in demand within the public sector for their planning, research and managerial capacities.
+You could go on and work in academia as lecturers or researchers with postgraduate studies, find opportunities as corporate anthropologists in local and international businesses that value research and analytical skills.
+You could also explore broader career prospects in diverse fields such as policy, advocacy, heritage, health and the creative industries, capitalising on your planning, research and managerial skills and capacities.